ansys/pyansys/README.rst

   - `DPF-Core GitHub <https://github.com/pyansys/DPF-Core>`__

-DPF-Post
+PyDPF-Post
 --------
 .. note::
-    DPF-Post is available for Ansys 2021R1 and newer.
+    PyDPF-Post is available for Ansys 2021R1 and newer.

 The Data Processing Framework (DPF) is designed to provide numerical simulation users/engineers with a toolbox for accessing and